moordo91/birdex/README.md

-# Birdex: Your Personal Bird Index
+# Birdex: Your Own Bird Index

 This is the project for the more enjoyable world.